composer/composer/doc/04-schema.md

 This might be useful to exclude test classes in your live environment, for example, as those will be skipped from the classmap even when building an optimized autoloader.

 The classmap generator will ignore all files in the paths configured here.
+The paths are absolute from the package root directory (i.e. composer.json location), and support `*` to match anything but a slash, and `**` to match anything. `**` is implicitly added to the end of the paths.

 Example: